 I love the fact that this dish involves just one chopping task— onions.
-By the time the stew is done, the chicken melts so easily to a thick gravy.
-We enjoyed Fesenjan served with saffron-infused turmeric rice and finished off with a slice of Perisan love cake. an "unbelievable" face!
-Like how can something taste so good?
+As the stew finishes cooking, watch the chicken effortlessly melt into a luscious, thick gravy.
+We enjoyed this Khoresht Fesenjan served with saffron-infused turmeric rice and finished off with a slice of Persian love cake.

 Jump to:

-Khoresh-e Fesenjān, Fesenjan, and Fesenjoon are all the same dish - Persian Stew (khoresh) with walnut and pomegranate molasses.
-Chicken pieces are cooked in butter-rich gravy made with ground walnut sauce and seasoned with salt and pepper.
-Fesenjoon is traditionally served with rice.
+Khoresht fesenjan, Khoresh-e Fesenjān, Fesenjan, and Fesenjoon are all the same dish - Persian Stew (khoresh) with walnut and pomegranate molasses.
+We cook chicken pieces in a butter-rich gravy, blending ground walnut sauce with dashes of salt and pepper for seasoning.
+Traditionally, Fesenjoon partners up with rice. 🍗🍚

 - Chicken: Use skinless thighs or drumsticks.
-Avoid using breasts.
 You may use duck or your favourite meatballs.

 - Onion